aiventures/utils/README.md

 ## Todos / Ideas

+* `20241003` Set Environment from Configuration / optionally save it as well as env file / create a bat file
 * ~~`20241002` Parse Placeholder in [...] as links to config in command parser~~
 * `20240929` Parsing links, add numbers and allow to launch links from CLI
 * `20240929` Create the possibility to store/load the parsed data without processing